dremio-hub/arrow-flight-client-examples/python/README.md

 # Python Arrow Flight Client Application Example
 ![Build Status](https://github.com/dremio-hub/arrow-flight-client-examples/workflows/python-build/badge.svg)

 This lightweight Python client application connects to the Dremio Arrow Flight server endpoint.
-Developers can use token based or regular user credentials (username/password) for authentication.
-Please note username/password is not supported for DCS.
+Developers can use admin or regular user credentials for authentication.
 Any datasets in Dremio that are accessible by the provided Dremio user can be queried.
 By default, the hostname is `localhost` and the port is `32010`.
 Developers can change these default settings by providing the hostname and port as arguments when running the client.
 Moreover, the tls option can be provided to establish an encrypted connection.

 ### Instructions on using this Python sample application
+- Please note username/password is not supported for Dremio Cloud.
+- If you plan on using PAT with a Dremio Software instance, you must pass in the PAT as a `password` argument along with the `username`.
 - Install and setup Python3 as `pyarrow` requires Python3
 - This application also requires `pyarrow` and `pandas`.
 Consider one of the dependency installation methods below.
 We recommend using `conda` for its ease of use.
 - Install dependencies using `conda`